Center-for-Research-Libraries/crl-serials-validator/README.md

 From here, running the CRL Serials Validator should be relatively straightforward.

-### Set up your WorldCat Search API keys
+### Set up your WorldCat API keys

 If you have used the CRL MARC Machine on this computer you might be able to skip this step.
 Otherwise, choose this option and enter a valid API key and a name for it.
+A secret is necessary only for the Discovery API.

 Choosing this option will cause a separate window to open.
 It might open under the command line window, so look for it on your taskbar if you don't see it.